In order to quickly understand and fix some errors, it is often helpful to send additional diagnostic data which is specific to that error.

 bugsnag.MetaData

-Custom metaData appears as tabs on Bugsnag.com.
+Custom metaData appears as tabs in the BugSnag dashboard.
 You can set it by

 passing a